-The five basic materials for tiles in the kitchen are metal, glass, ceramic, porcelain and stone.
-Here we will give you a synopses of these materials and a rounded view of the tile world vis a vis your kitchen.
+The five basic materials for tiles in the kitchen are metal, glass, ceramic, porcelain, and stone.
+Here we will give you a synopsis of these materials and a rounded view of the tile world vis a vis your kitchen.

-Tiles are tough, durable and easy to clean.
-Be it the floor, the backsplash or the sidewalls, tiles give your kitchen a chic, pleasant and clean look and come in various colors, textures and shapes and will aggrandise you the way you want it.
+Tiles are tough, durable, and easy to clean.
+Be it the floor, the backsplash or the sidewalls, tiles give your kitchen a chic, pleasant and clean look and come in various colors, textures, and shapes and will aggrandize you the way you want it.

-We give you a decided run through on each type and their pros and cons.
+We give you a decided run-through on each type and its pros and cons.
 The first ones we are discussing are the ceramic tiles.